-In September 2012 the Commission published a communication on ‘Unleashing the Potential of Cloud Computing in Europe’, proposing as key actions: (1) cutting through the jungle of standards, (2) guaranteeing safe and fair contract terms and conditions, and (3) establishing a European cloud partnership to drive innovation and growth from the public sector; it thereby sought to address issues such as fragmentation of the digital single market, complicated contractual environments, and issues (COM(2012) 0529).
+In September 2012 the Commission published a communication on ‘Unleashing the Potential of Cloud Computing in Europe’, proposing as key actions: (1) cutting through the jungle of standards, (2) guaranteeing safe and fair contract terms and conditions, and (3) establishing a European cloud partnership to drive innovation and growth from the public sector; it thereby sought to address issues such as fragmentation of the digital single market and complicated contractual environments (COM(2012) 0529).

 In October 2012 the Commission came forward with a second set of proposals — the Single Market Act II (COM(2012) 0573) — comprising 12 key actions focused on four main drivers for growth, employment and confidence: integrated networks, cross-border mobility of citizens and businesses, the digital economy, and actions that strengthen cohesion and consumer benefits.